pyodide/pyodide/docs/usage/socket.md

 ### Using sockets with database drivers

-Many database drivers use sockets to connect to the database server.
-With socket support enabled, you can use these drivers in Pyodide running in Node.js.
+Many database drivers use sockets to connect to a database server.
+With socket support enabled, you can use these drivers in Pyodide on Node.js.

 For example, you can use the `pymysql` driver to connect to a MySQL database: